 “The report was very detailed, and contained a lot of useful information about all the states, beyond Sydney or NSW, which I was already familiar with,” said Vaughn.

-Following this, North Sydney branch strategist, Priscilla Cheung, contacted Vaughn, and arranged a meeting at his home.
-Their first meeting was about 3-4 hours where Priscilla talked through Ironfish’s services after which Vaughn asked for details on suitable properties to consider.
+Following this, North Sydney branch, Chief Investment Strategist, Priscilla Cheung, contacted Vaughn, and arranged a meeting at his home.
+Their first meeting was about 3-4 hours where Priscilla talked through Ironfish’s services, as well as her own personal investment experience, after which Vaughn asked for details on suitable properties to consider.

 “Priscilla was very relatable, as she came from a very similar corporate background to me.
+I was impressed by her professionalism and her own achievements in property investment.
 I asked her a lot of questions – and once she’d explained how she had managed to build up a substantial portfolio, I knew I could work with her to achieve a similar result for myself.”

 DON’T STICK TO WHAT YOU KNOW

-Vaughn knew he should diversify his portfolio to include the other major cities, because he wanted to take advantage of all the different property market cycles.
-Even in the mid – late 2000s, he recognised that Sydney was expensive compared to other markets such as Brisbane and Melbourne, and saw an opportunity there.
+Vaughn knew he should diversify his portfolio to include the other major cities as well as Sydney, because he wanted to take advantage of all the different property market cycles.

 “The reality is that people stick to what they know.
 When I was investing on my own, I invested in Sydney, because that’s what I knew.
-The great benefit of Ironfish is that they have offices and people on the ground in all the major Australian capital cities.
-Local people with local knowledge of what the next great suburbs will be to invest in.”
+The great benefit of Ironfish, is that they have offices and people on the ground in all the major Australian capital cities.
+Local people with local knowledge of what the next great areas will be to invest in, ahead of time.”

-“One of the important things I’ve learned from investing with Ironfish is how important it is to take a long-term view and stop being fearful about a market drop.
+“One of the important things I’ve learned from investing with Ironfish is how important it is to take a long-term view and stop being fearful about short term market fluctuations.
 I sold my first property which I bought for $130,000 quite early on because I was fearful when the market dropped, and so I missed out on significant long-term growth.
-The property market works in cycles and will continue to do so, but if you employ a buy and hold strategy, you will be less affected by these short-term drops in value during the property cycle.”
+The property market works in cycles and will continue to do so, but if you employ a buy and hold strategy, you will be less affected by these short-term movements in value during the property cycle.”

 BE WARY OF WHAT YOU READ IN THE MEDIA